vsrinivas/fuchsia/development/benchmarking/catapult_user_guide.md

 ## Accessing the Dashboard

+*** promo
+**Be sure to sign into your google.com account or else Fuchsia data will be hidden.**

+The login button is in the top right corner of the screen.
+***

 The dashboard can be found at https://chromeperf.appspot.com/report.
-Make sure you are signed into your google.com account or else you will not be able to see Fuchsia data.
-The login button is in the top right corner of the screen.

 ## Searching and Adding Graphs